seng350/course/project.md

 # Formats and Logistics
 We will be using CI with Travis and Github.
 Table stakes for project marking is evidence that CI pipelines are being used and used effectively.
 Testing your code is mandatory, and tests should be relevant, informative, and passing.

-Deploy your code using DockerHub and containers.
-We will mark by pulling the latest from DockerHub.
+Deploy your code as a Docker container.
+We will mark by pulling the latest from DockerHub (tentative).

 # Milestones